JuiceFestiv Review: A Better and Cheaper Alternative to Juice Plus?

 Also ahead, a comparison with Juice Plus, including ingredients, potential benefits, cost per month and if JuiceFestiv really is a better and cheaper alternative.

 Reading this JuiceFestiv comparison with Juice Plus could save you a lot each month.
-It also has how and when to take these inexpensive organic fruit and vegetable supplements for best results.
+It also has how and when to take this inexpensive organic fruit and vegetable supplement for best results.

 What is JuiceFestiv?

-Made by California-based supplement giant Natrol, JuiceFestiv is a low-cost competitor to the popular Juice Plus and Texas Superfood fruit and vegetable capsules.
+Made by California-based supplement giant Natrol, JuiceFestiv is a low-cost competitor to the popular Juice Plus and Texas Superfood brands.

-JuiceFestiv is sold as 2 bottles together — Daily Fruit and Daily Veggie — with 60 caps in each.
-Since you take 2 of both the Fruit and Veggie product each day, that makes for a 30 day supply.
+JuiceFestiv is sold as 2 bottles together, Daily Fruit and Daily Veggie, with 60 capsules in each.
+Since you take 2 of both the Fruit and Veggie product each day, that makes for a 30-day supply.

 Daily Fruit Supplement Facts